essuu27/py_scrolly/README.md

 ### Notes
 This is a learning project for me.
 I just couldn't face having to write yet another 'Hello world!' script to get started on a new language.
+I've previously mangled a few python scripts (usually downloaded) that were a couple of lines long to do fairly mundane operations.
+This is my *first* full 'proper' python script.
+As such, I'm willing to admit that there *may* be some 'oversights'! :D

 The initial targets for this script were just to get a python script up and running and, to see if I could get it to open a window on the screen.
 Once those targets were met, the design targets expanded.
 Below are some of the features I was aiming to incorporate in the code:

 - [x] Multiple lines of differing text scrolling across a screen
 - [x] Initial text effects are to "slide" the text across the screen and, to make the text follow a "sinus"
-- [x] Make it so the script can autoload new 'effects' when it is run
+- [x] Make it so the script can autoload new 'effects' when it is starts up
 - [x] Provide a shifting backdrop filled with stars
 - [x] Add stars streaming from the visual centre of the scene
 - [x] Make it easy to change the text that is being scrolled on the screen